LeonCChen/EAI21/README.md

 Modify the NN at the end of the program to boost the performance of the NN.
 	You can make it deeper, wider, etc.
 Submit your Notebook or its link to your git under a new folder called: `Lab3_CNN`.
 Answer on top and add me “memoatwit” [1]:

 - What is your MSE/MAE with linreg vs tuned network?
+MSE/MSA - Default (13, 1) - 24.29
+MSE/MSA - Tuned (64, 32, 16, 1) - 11.51

 - What happens to your train and test results if you add 5 hidden layers with 128 neurons each?
+If we add 5 hidden layers each with 128 neurons the MSE went up.
+Reason being there is not enough data to train all the neurons and as a results the weights of those neurons are 0

 ## 2 Intro to convolution operations: padding